gamma-opt/DecisionProgramming.jl/docs/src/examples/used-car-buyer.md

 ```

 ### Generate arcs
 Now that all of the nodes have been added to our influence diagram we generate the arcs between the nodes.
-This step automatically orders the nodes, gives them indices and reorganises the information into the appropriate form.
+This step automatically orders the nodes, gives them indices and reorganises the information into the appropriate form in the influence diagram structure.
 ```julia
 generate_arcs!(diagram)
 ```

 ### Probabilities
-We continue by defining the probability distributions for each chance node.
+We continue by defining probability distributions for each chance node.

 Node $O$ is a root node and has two states thus, its probability distribution is simply defined over the two states.
-We can use the `ProbabilityMatrix` structure in creating the probability matrix easily without having to worry about the matrix dimentions.
-Then we add the probabilities to the influence diagram.
+We can use the `ProbabilityMatrix` structure in creating the probability matrix easily without having to worry about the matrix dimensions.
+We then set the probability values and add the probabililty matrix to the influence diagram.
 ```julia
 X_O = ProbabilityMatrix(diagram, "O")
 set_probability!(X_O, ["peach"], 0.8)